-Children may be potentially vulnerable or at risk as a result of a wide range of factors, (some of which may be interlinked), for example, because they have additional or Special Educational Needs, are a Looked After Child, have experienced or are experiencing any form of neglect, abuse or complex or adverse family circumstances.

-At Edukos Trust we will seek to provide such children with the necessary support and to build their self-esteem and confidence.
+- 178. Children may be potentially vulnerable or at risk as a result of a wide range of factors, (some of which may be interlinked), for example, because they have additional or Special Educational Needs, are a Looked After Child, have experienced or are experiencing any form of are experiencing any form of abuse, exploitation or neglect or, complex or adverse family circumstances.
+This can also include frequently missing/going missing from education, home or care, has experienced multiple suspensions, is at risk of being permanently excluded from school. - 179.
+At Edukos Trust we will seek to provide such children with the necessary support and to build their self-esteem and confidence. - 180.
 Staff in contact with such children will be made appropriately aware of the child's needs and circumstances to maximise the effectiveness of support.
 Information from the DSL or other pastoral staff will inform the development of support structures in respect of key areas such as attendance, learning, behaviour, and mental & emotional health.